htcf/docs/docs/storage/index.md

 By default, home directories will not be readable or writeable by other users of HTCF.
 Feel free to change this default, if desired.

-`/home/usage.txt` contains home directory usage:
+To check home directory usage:

-    $ grep $USER /home/usage.txt
+    $ storage-info

 ### LTS

-Long Term Storage (LTS) is lab project space to store raw sequencing and completed data, the directories are not available on nodes for computational use.
+Long Term Storage (LTS) is lab project space to store raw sequencing and completed data.
 It is available in terabyte increments billed monthly.
-It is kept on fault-tolerant storage with snapshops.
+It is kept on fault-tolerant storage with snapshots.
 Copies of the latest monthly snapshots are kept offsite for disaster recovery purposes.

+!!! note "LTS Access from Compute Nodes"
+    LTS directories are available **read-only** on compute nodes.
+Jobs can read input data directly from LTS.
+For jobs that write intermediate or temporary files, use `/scratch` for better performance.
+Write final results back to LTS from the login node after job completion.

-To check LTS usage:
+To check storage usage (home directory, scratch, and LTS):

-    $ df -h /lts/<lab_name>/<bucket_name>
+    $ storage-info

 ### LTOS - Long Term Object Storage

 LTOS is an architecture that manages data as [objects](https://en.wikipedia.org/wiki/Object_storage), as opposed to traditional LTS which uses file systems and block storage.

 LTOS is located onsite and **is not** [Amazon S3](https://en.wikipedia.org/wiki/Amazon_S3), but is [a subset](https://docs.ceph.com/en/latest/radosgw/s3/), and works in a similar way as Amazon S3.

-Unlike LTS, which is only accessible from the login server, LTOS is accessible externally and from all HTCF nodes.
+LTOS is accessible externally and from all HTCF nodes with read/write access.

 #### Purpose